raul23/equifax-data-breach/README.rst

   Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage [VD]_.

-  Therefore, these four alleged members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.
+  Therefore, these four alleged PLA members should know very well how to hide their tracks and use only IP addresses from outside China.

 - Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the indictment can be very poor in the quality of the evidence.
 The